PhysicsCodesLab/TensorLabXD.jl/docs/src/man/sectors.md

 We now discuss elementary planar manipulations (without braiding) on splitting trees.
 These manipulations are used as low-level methods by the `TensorMap` methods.
-As such, they are not exported by `TensorXD.jl`, nor do they overload similarly named methods from `Base`.
+As such, they are not exported by `TensorLabXD.jl`, nor do they overload similarly named methods from `Base`.

 ```julia
 split(f::FusionTree{I,N}, M::Int)